infinum/frontend-handbook/React/Project structure.md

 Example:

-In this example we have `MainTable` component that has a unique header component that should be places inside `/components` folder because it has some styles, translations and an icon.
+In this example we have the `MainTable` component that has a unique header component that should be placed inside the `/components` folder because it has some styles, translations and an icon.

 ```jsx
 export const TableHeader: FC<FlexProps> = (props) => {